RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Snapshots
 ---------

-Recovery times increase with the number of events that are replayed to event-sourced actors or views.
+Recovery times increase with the number of events that are replayed to event-sourced actors, views, stateful writers or stateful processors.
 They can be decreased by starting event replay from a previously saved snapshot of internal state rather than replaying events from scratch.
-Event-sourced actors and views can save snapshots by calling ``save`` within their command handler:
+Event-sourced actors, views, stateful writers and stateful processors can save snapshots by calling ``save`` within their command handler:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: snapshot-save